bguernouti/easy_table_to_excel/README.md

 Unfortunately, this kind of complexity can not be done using **pandas** and **xlsxwriter** only.

 # Upcoming features
-1- For sure, charts generation.
+1- For sure, generating charts.